Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Drivers/Video Drivers.md

 	// Location (Will be mapped later to IO part and double buffered) uint32_t* ScreenFront; // Actuall Screen address
 	uint32_t* ScreenBack; // Data written to

+	// Instead of shifting we clear screen bool QuickShift;
 };
 ```